View Document Text

 ITEM 17.
 VOTING CLIENT SECURITIES

-As a matter of firm policy and practice, NEPWA does not accept the authority to and does not vote proxies on
+As a matter of firm policy and practice, NEPWA does not accept authority to and does not vote proxies on

 behalf of clients.
 The responsibility for receiving and voting client proxies is either retained by the client or the